mifi/lossless-cut/README.md

 - If you want to move the original file to trash, press the trash button
 - For best results you may need to trial and error with another output format (matroska takes nearly everything), change keyframe cut mode or disable some tracks, see known issues below.

 Note: The original video file will not be modified.
-Instead it creates a lossless export in the same directory as the original file with from/to timestamps.
-Note that the cut is currently not precise around the cutpoints, so video before/after the nearest keyframe will be discarded.
+Instead it creates a lossless export to a new file in the same directory as the original file with from/to timestamps.

+Note also that the cut is currently not precise around the cutpoints, so video before/after the nearest keyframe will be discarded.
 EXIF metadata is preserved.

 ## Keyboard shortcuts
 Press <kbd>H</kbd> To show/hide list of shortcuts